 1st Birthday Party Smash Cakes

 Oh, I love a good birthday cake, and these are my very favorite first birthday cakes and cupcakes.
-Most of these can be made ahead of time, there are ones to make for kids with food allergies such as eggs and dairy, and all of them are yummy enough to share with the rest of the family, too, including older kids.
+Most of these can be made ahead of time, many are adjustable for kids with food allergies such as eggs and dairy, and all of them are yummy enough to share with the rest of the family, too, including older kids.

 With maple flavors and a creamy yogurt frosting, this smash cake is healthy and fun to make.
-It’s a perfect way to celebrate your little turning 1.
+It’s a perfect first birthday party idea.

-This First Birthday Smash Cake has a base of rolled oats and is simply decorated—so your little one can dig right into the deliciousness.
-You can start prepping the frosting the night before.
+This First Birthday Smash Cake has a base of rolled oats and vanilla, and a super creamy yogurt frosting.
 This recipe is baked in mini cake pans to create a small, personally sized cake for your newly minted toddler.
+(You can start prepping the frosting the night before if desired.)

 first-birthday-smash-cake-on-high-chair